pau1a/Transcrypt/main.md

 * **Onboard → Quick Start (3 cards only):** “Tell us about your setup,” “Add evidence (or skip),” “Run assessment.”
 No more than ~20 core fields to start.
 * **Intake that feels like a conversation:** Sections with short explanations and examples; autosave; can leave and return.
 * **Findings that teach, not scold:** Pass/Fail/Partial with the *because* in one sentence and an expandable trace.
-* **Report that stands on its own:** Executive summary, top actions, citations, artifact hash in the footer, printable and shareable.
+* **Report that stands on its own:** Executive summary, top actions, citations, artefact hash in the footer, printable and shareable.
 * **Posture page that changes behaviour:** A small set of “next best actions” that link back to the exact input/evidence needed.

 ### Copy & interaction tone